core.skeleton

 core.skeleton.updateRelations(destKey, minChangeTime, changedBone, cursor=None)

 This function updates Entities, which may have a copy of values from another entity which has been recently edited (updated).
 In ViUR, relations are implemented by copying the values from the referenced entity into the entity that’s referencing them.
 This allows ViUR to run queries over properties of referenced entities and prevents additional db.Get’s to these referenced entities if the main entity is read.
 However, this forces us to track changes made to entities as we might have to update these mirrored values.
-This is the deferred call from meth:viur.core.skeleton.Skeleton.toDB() after an update (edit) on one Entity to do exactly that.
+This is the deferred call from meth:viur.core.skeleton.Skeleton.write() after an update (edit) on one Entity to do exactly that.

 Parameters: